Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /var/www/html/check_language.php on line 6

 Bot detection block

-Bot detection is an advanced and more flexible Binom Protection (Beta) tool.
+Bot detection is an advanced and more flexible Binom Protect tool.

 Presets - several presets:

-Light - protection against primitive bots.
+Light - Basic+JS - protection against primitive bots.
 The lowest chance of false-positive.

-Medium - protection against advanced bots.
+Medium - Basic only - protection against advanced bots.
 Low chance of false-positive.
+Recemmeded as a default.

-Basic methods - main methods of bot detection:
+Basic methods - server methods of bot detection:

 CRAWL - Module that checks the IP address against a database of classified known crawlers (search robots).
 Recommended to use if you don't want your link or site to be indexed.